lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 The `run` method returns a "result", which is normally a character like `.` or `F` or `E`.
 This ultimately gets spat out to whatever is going to be doing the output (normally `STDOUT`).
 We saw this output above when we manually instantiated `SomethingTest` and then called `run` on it.

-Actually, the `puke` method is called for anything other than a pass, which write a more detailed string into a `@report` instance variable, and then returns the first character of that string (`Skipped ...` &rarr; `S`, `Failed ...` &rarr; `F` and so on).
+Actually, the `puke` method is called for anything other than a pass, which writes a more detailed string into a `@report` instance variable, and then returns the first character of that string (`Skipped ...` &rarr; `S`, `Failed ...` &rarr; `F` and so on).

 Back up into MiniTest
 -----

 Once `run` method finishes, the result is printed out, and the number of assertions stored on the instance is collected.
-The test method names that we were iterating over -- the result of `SomethingTest.test_methods` above -- is sequentially *mapped* into this number of assertions, and the final returned value of the `_run_suite` method is a two element array, the first being the number of tests and the second being the total number of assertions, for each test that ran.
+The test method names that we were iterating over -- the result of `SomethingTest.test_methods` above -- are sequentially *mapped* into this number of assertions, and the final returned value of the `_run_suite` method is a two element array, the first being the number of tests and the second being the total number of assertions, for each test that ran.
 In our example, this would be `[1,1]` -- one test and one assertion in total:

 {code ruby,_run_suite}